 2. Sign up for clubs and societies

 UCL has over 300 clubs and societies, meaning almost every single one of your interests will be satisfied.
 Societies great places to meet people with the same interest as yours.
-During freshers week, many societies run free taster sessions for you to try before choosing to join.
+At the start of term, many societies run free taster sessions for you to try before choosing to join.
 Be sure to attend the societies fair or check out the Union website to find your ideal societies.

 3. Say Hi to your neighbours

-Living in a university hall means you'll meet tons of new people the moment you move in.
+If you're living in University halls, you'll meet tons of new people the moment you move in.
 Feel free to say hi to your flatmates or hallmates, they will be just as eager as you to meet someone.
 Many people I know met their best friends in their halls, so don't be shy your new best friend could be right next door to you.

 4. Attend faculty activities